DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_mac.md

 ### Step 5.2 - Connect to the Raspberry Pi using SSH

 Launch iTerm 2.
-(You can do this by pressing '⌘ + Space' to open Spotlight search, then type 'iterm' and press enter.)
+(You can do this by pressing '⌘ + Space' to open Spotlight search, then type 'iterm' and press return.)

 ![Launch iTerm 2](/images/macos_setup_5_2a.png)